 In January and February 2022, the Company acquired Cornerstone Financial ("Cornerstone") and iPro realty Network ("iPro"), respectively, in separate transactions accounted for as business combinations.
-Cornerstone is a real estate mortgage business that will help expand the Company's reach in the Washington DC and surrounding markets.
-The acquisition of iPro, a real estate brokerage business, will help expand the Company's reach in the Utah real estate market.
+Cornerstone is a real estate mortgage business that has helped expand in the Washington DC and surrounding markets.
+The acquisition of iPro, a real estate brokerage business, has helped expand the Company's reach in the Utah real estate market.